ashokkris/fullstack-nanodegree-vm/vagrant/design-a-game/README.md

 #Full Stack Nanodegree Project 4 - 'Design a Game'

 ##TicTacToe Game Description:
-A TicTacToe game implemenation has been deployed to Google appspot with the name
+A TicTacToe game implementation has been deployed to Google appspot with the name
 **'tictactoe-ashok'**.
 Two individuals with Google accounts are needed to play an instance
 of this game.
-The users have to first register to play the game.
-Then, a new game instance
+The users have to first register with the app to play.
+A game instance can
-is created and the two users take turns to play their moves.
-Playing a move consists of selecting
+be created for two registered users who then take turns to play their moves.

+A player makes a move by selecting a square in a 3×3 grid which are uniquely identified
-a TicTacToe square number.
-The squares are identified by numbers 1 thru 9.
-The square on
-row 1-column 1 is '1', the square on row 1-column 2 is '2', the square on row 1-column 3
+by numbers 1 thru' 9.
+The square on row 1-column 1 is '1', the square on row 1-column 2 is '2',
-is '3', the square on row 2-column 1 is '4' and so on.
-A game is completed when a winning
+the square on row 1-column 3 is '3', the square on row 2-column 1 is '4' and so on.
+The player that succeeds in filling squares that are in a horizontal, vertical, or diagonal
+row wins the game.
+The game returns a 'Game Won' message when a winning move is played by a user.
-pattern is filled by one of the users or when neither user is able to complete a winning pattern.
+A game may end in a 'draw' if neither player is able to fill squares that match a winning row
+pattern as noted above.

+The app maintains a record of games won, drawn and lost by each user.
+It uses this information to
+compute a 'rank' for each player that is based on the ratio of games won to games played.
+A 'draw'
+is considered to be a 'half win'.

 ##Instructions for Playing the game:
 Let's refer to the two users playing the game as user1 and user2.